shwetaruparel/PickAnpPlace/README.md

 __IK_debug.py and IK_server.py has been uploaded in the project folder__

 IK_debug.py is used to check -

 Total run time to calculate Joint angles from pose.

-Wrist center position error for x, y , z theta1,2,3,4,5,6 error
+Wrist center position error for x, y , z

+theta1,2,3,4,5,6 error

 End Effector position error.

 Check __Output.log__ to see calculated error values.

 IK_server.py is implemented to calclate IK Response.

-Finally , I did it after installing the ROS and creating workspace and reinstalling the Virtual machine multiple times.It is difficult to work with Windows and install VMware and havimg Virtual Machine.
-I couldnot see working of pick and place 10 times in a row, as the the Gazebo sometimes is very slow and it freezes sometimes too.`but I am pretty sure the code works fine
+Finally , I did it after installing the ROS and creating workspace and reinstalling the Virtual machine multiple times.It is difficult to work with Windows and install VMware and having Virtual Machine.
+I couldnot see working of pick and place 10 times in a row, as the the Gazebo sometimes is very slow and it freezes sometimes too,but I am pretty sure the code works fine.
+I have seen it working 2-3 times.

+__Explanation of Code__

 Based on the planned path determined by the ROS, calculate_ik service is requested to calculate the IK Response.
-IK_server.py calculate kinematics.
+IK_server.py calculate the kinematics.

+Starts with DH Modified Parameter and individual Transformation  matrices.Homogenous transformation matrix is then calculated for base to gripper link.

+After that Rotation matrices about x, y and z axis are created.
+Also considering the mismatch between DH convention and Gazebo, Correction Matrix is created .
+This correction matrix is used to compensate for any errors in Transformation matrix and Rotaion matrix.

+A loop is run to